wp-plugins/the-very-simple-vimeo-shortcode/readme.txt

--class (adds a custom css class to your video) -portrait (when false(default), removes the image from the top left of video) -byline (when false(default), removes "From #####"  in the title
+-class (adds a custom css class to your video) -portrait (when false(default), removes the image from the top left of video) -byline (when false(default), removes "From #####"  in the title -autoplay (when true, plays the video automatically) (default: false)

 = Why does my video look disproportioned? =

 When setting height and width attributes, they should maintain the same aspect ration of the original video..

 i.e. height="250" width="400", or 1 : 1.6

+= How do I enable AutoPlay? =

+Autoplay was added in version 2.5.
+Make sure your current plugin version is > or = 2.5.
+IF it is, simply add the attribute "autoplay=true" to the shortcode.

+i.e. [ylwm_vimeo autoplay="true"]1234567[/ylwm_vimeo]

 == Screenshots ==